 The Scott County Jail has reading materials for your entertainment and continued learning.
 You are expected to respect books as Scott County Jail property and keep them in good condition because you are responsible for damages.
 Purchased reading materials must be new and come from a publisher or bookstore.
 Reading material sent from a bookstore/publisher must be clearly marked with a business return address.
 All reading material sent to you will have an identification label on the front of it.
 Removal of this label will result in Jail Staff confiscating it as contraband.
 You're allowed to have up to four (4) paperback books or magazines, one (1) paperback bible and up to three (3) religious publications in your possession.
 Any material sent that cannot be verified by Jail Staff will be placed in your property.
 Extra reading material sent to you will be placed in your property and exchanged by using the inmate kiosk.
 Your personal book exchange will be done by Jail Staff when time permits.
 In addition, you may have program material.
-There is library access provided General Population inmates during scheduled weekly time periods.
+There is library access provided to General Population inmates during scheduled weekly time periods.
 The library cart is brought to Intake and Special Management Housing once a week.
 (Ask your Housing Officer for the library schedule.)
-A small Law Library is available for your use at recreation times that consists of the Iowa Codes, Iowa Rules of Court, and dictionary.
+It is your responsibility to return library material.